Chief Seattle Council: Order of the Arrow

-Chief Seattle Council's local lodge in the Order of the Arrow is T'kope Kwiskwis, founded in 1954.
-The name translates to '[The Order of] the Silver Marmot' and refers to the council's original honor society that originated at Camp Parsons, the Silver Marmot.
-Unlike other lodges around the United States, which wear the Plains Indian style of regalia for their ceremonies, T'Kope, along with neighboring lodges wears button blankets.
+Chief Seattle Council's local lodge in the Order of the Arrow (OA) is T'Kope Kwiskwis Lodge, founded in 1954.
+The name translates to '[The Order of] The Silver Marmot Lodge' and refers to the council's original honor society that originated at Camp Parsons, the Order of the Silver Marmot.
+Unlike other lodges around the United States, which wear the Plains Indian style of regalia for their ceremonies, T'Kope, along with neighboring lodges, has worn button blankets.
+Starting in 2026, T'Kope has retired the use of regalia in ceremonies in accordance with OA's national guidelines on ceremonial attire.

+T'Kope Kwiskwis is divided into chapters which correspond to the Council's districts (see Organization).

 In April 2013, T'Kope Kwiskwis completed the reconstruction of a ceremonial longhouse at Camp Pigott that is used for Order of the Arrow ceremonies.

 The T'Kope Kwiskwis lodge won the 2012 OA National Service Award.